grpc/grpc-swift/Examples/echo-metadata/README.md

 This example demonstrates how to interact with `Metadata` on RPCs: how to set and read it on unary and streaming requests, as well as how to set and read both initial and trailing metadata on unary and streaming responses.
-This is done using a simple 'echo' server and client and the Swift NIO based HTTP/2 transport.
+This is done using a simple 'echo' server and client and the SwiftNIO based HTTP/2 transport.

 ## Overview

-An `echo-metadata` command line tool that uses generated stubs for an 'echo' service which allows you to start a server and to make requests against it.
-The client will automatically run a unary request followed by a bidirectional streaming request.
-In both cases, no message will be sent as part of the request: only the metadata provided as arguments to the executable will be included.
+An `echo-metadata` command line tool that uses generated stubs for an 'echo-metadata' service which allows you to start a server and to make requests against it.

+You can use any of the client's subcommands (`get`, `collect`, `expand` and `update`) to send the provided `message` as both the request's message, and as the value for the `echo-message` key in the request's metadata.

-The server will then echo back all metadata key-value pairs that begin with "echo-".
-No message will be included in the responses, and the echoed values will be included in both the initial and the trailing metadata.
+The server will then echo back the message and the metadata's `echo-message` key-value pair sent by the client.
+The request's metadata will be echoed both in the initial and the trailing metadata.

 The tool uses the [SwiftNIO](https://github.com/grpc/grpc-swift-nio-transport) HTTP/2 transport.